 - 1. From Outpost, Press New to open a new message form. - 2.
 In the To: field, enter your EC's (or someone else's) packet address, and the address for KN6PE.
 If you want a copy of the message as well, then enter your own call sign. - 3.
-Separate each address by a comma or semi-colon:

-- 4. On the subject line, include the phrase "R_Exercise 2.2 <your_call>". - 5.
+Separate each address by a comma or semi-colon: - To: <your\ECs\call>; <instructors\packet\address>; <another/your\address> - 4.
+On the subject line, include the phrase "\R\Exercise 2.2 <your\call>". - 5.
 Fill in the rest of the message. - 6.
 When done, press Send. - 7.
 From Outpost, press Send/Receive.
 Press Send/Receive again to retrieve the messages sent to yourself. - 8.
 Confirm with the addressee that they received your message.

 It cannot be reiterated enough the importance of understanding addressing.
-As stated in the previous exercise, we will talk more about addressing later and in the next class.
-In the meantime, for a short summary:
+While we will talk more about addressing in the next class, here is a short summary:

-- Addressing a message to an email address (kn6pe @ w1xsc.ampr.org) always works.
-If using an internet address (kn6pe @ arrl.net), it sends it out of the SCCo Packet system to the internet for delivery. - 2.
+- Addressing a message to an email address (kn6pe@w1xsc.ampr.org) always works.
+If using an internet address (kn6pe@arrl.net), it sends it out of the SCCo Packet system to the internet for delivery. - 2.
 Minimally address all SCCo messages to a call sign @ BBS (kn6pe@w1xsc).
 This will deliver it to the named SCCo BBS regardless of the BBS from which it was sent. - 3.
-Addressing a message to only a call sign (KN6PE) leaves the message on the BBS to which you are currently connected.
+Addressing a message to only a call sign (KN6PE) leaves the message on the BBS to which you are currently connected; this may not be the BBS you want.
 DO NOT USE THIS SHORTCUT.